diempi/docs/docs/src/gateways/ar-io-node/arnsoip/observer.md

 A comprehensive list of report criteria can be found in the Appendix.

 Observers shall upload their completed reports (in JSON format) to the Arweave network as an onchain audit trail.
-In addition, observers shall submit an interaction to the AR.IO SmartWeave contact detailing each gateway that they observed to have “failed” their assessments.
+In addition, observers shall submit an interaction to the AR.IO smart contact detailing each gateway that they observed to have “failed” their assessments.
 This is tallied and used to determine the reward distribution.

 ## Selection of Observers